-- (a) an adult Australian citizen living in Queensland; and - (b) enrolled on an electoral roll for the electoral district or another electoral district; and - (c) not a disqualified person under subsection (2) or (3).
+(a) an adult Australian citizen living in Queensland; and

-(2) A person is a disqualified person if the person-

-- (a) is subject to a term of imprisonment or detention, periodic or otherwise; or - (b) within 2 years before the day of nomination, has been convicted of an offence against the law of Queensland, another State or the Commonwealth and sentenced to more than 1 year's imprisonment; or - (c) has been convicted within 7 years before the day of nomination of an offence against the Criminal Code, section 59 or 60;11 or - (d) has been convicted within 10 years before the day of nomination of a disqualifying electoral offence; or
+- (b) enrolled on an electoral roll for the electoral district or another electoral district; and - (c) not a disqualified person under subsection (2) or (3). - (2) A person is a disqualified person if the person- - (a) is subject to a term of imprisonment or detention, periodic or otherwise; or - (b) within 2 years before the day of nomination, has been convicted of an offence against the law of Queensland, another State or the Commonwealth and sentenced to more than 1 year's imprisonment; or - (c) has been convicted within 7 years before the day of nomination of an offence against the Criminal Code, section 59 or 60; or - (d) has been convicted within 10 years before the day of nomination of a disqualifying electoral offence; or - (e) has been convicted, and not pardoned, of treason, sedition or sabotage under the law of Queensland, another State or the Commonwealth; or - (f) is an undischarged bankrupt under the Bankruptcy Act 1966 (Cwlth), or a corresponding law of another jurisdiction; or - (g) has executed a deed of arrangement as debtor under the Bankruptcy Act 1966 (Cwlth), part X, or a corresponding law of another jurisdiction, and the terms of the deed have not been fully complied with; or - (h) has creditors who have accepted a composition under the Bankruptcy Act 1966 (Cwlth), part X, or a corresponding law of another jurisdiction, and a final payment has not been made under that composition; or - (i) is not entitled to be a candidate for election, or to be elected as a member of the Assembly, under another law. - (3) Also, the following persons are disqualified persons- - (a) the Governor-General, Administrator or head of government of the Commonwealth or the Governor, Administrator or head of government of a State;

-11 Criminal Code, section 59 (Member of Parliament receiving bribes) or 60 (Bribery of member of Parliament)
+Criminal Code, section 59 (Member of Parliament receiving bribes) or 60 (Bribery of member of Parliament)